Level Mountain: Volcanic history

-Level Mountain has experienced volcanic eruptions sporadically for the last 15 million years, making it the most persistent eruptive centre of the NCVP.
-It has been the site of volcanic activity throughout much of the existence of the NCVP, correlating with changes in the regional tectonics.
-Volcanism at Level Mountain initially correlated with net compression across the North American and Pacific plates.
+Level Mountain is the largest eruptive centre of the MEVC with respect to both volume and area covered.
+It has been the source of sporadic volcanic activity for the last 15 million years; this also makes it the most long-lived eruptive centre of the NCVP.
+Volcanism of the mountain has occurred throughout much of the existence of the NCVP, correlating with changes in the regional tectonics.
+Volcanic activity at first correlated with net compression across the North American and Pacific plates.
 However, new active plate motions between the two tectonic plates about 10 million years ago generated extensional stresses across the NCVP, resulting in lithospheric thinning and decompression melting of OIB-like mantle to produce alkaline Neogene magmatism.
-The main structural evidence for Neogene extension in the NCVP is the Mess Lake fault, which reaches the southwestern extent of Level Mountain.
-A return to net compression across the North American and Pacific plate boundaries commenced about four million years ago.
-Magmatism since then has most likely resulted from a continuation of asthenospheric upwelling and local transtension along the two tectonic plates.
-Evidence for magmatic activity having originated from the upper mantle include the existence of olivine, orthopyroxene and spinel xenocrysts in Level Mountain basalt.
+A return to net compression across the North American and Pacific plate boundaries commenced about four million years ago; magmatism since then has most likely resulted from a continuation of asthenospheric upwelling and local transtension along the two tectonic plates.
+The existence of olivine, orthopyroxene and spinel xenocrysts in Level Mountain basalt suggests that magmatic activity at Level Mountain originated from the upper mantle.

 More than 20 eruptive centres are present on the summit and flanks of Level Mountain.
 These have produced mainly felsic and mafic lavas, a chemical composition range typical of bimodal volcanism.
 Like several other volcanic centres in northern British Columbia, Level Mountain was volcanically active during past glacial periods.
 Its involvement with glaciation resulted in several interactions between magma and ice, affording multiple examples of glaciovolcanic processes.
 Evidence for contemporaneous volcanism and glaciation is widespread throughout the mountain.
 This includes interlayered unconsolidated fluvioglacial and tuffaceous deposits, tills and glacial erratics at the base of tuffs and lava flows, lahars composed of till and agglomerate, tuyas on the uppermost surface of the shield and as outliers, till cemented by siliceous sinter, and the presence of freshwater pillow basalts and volcano-glacial tuff breccias.
 It is possible that geothermal outputs at Level Mountain had an influence on dynamics of past ice sheets much like the modern Grímsvötn caldera is an important heat source beneath Vatnajökull in Iceland.
 However, like other large volcanic centres in the NCVP, much of Level Mountain was formed prior to glaciation.
 Hiatuses of up to a million years or more can be expected between periods of volcanic activity at Level Mountain.